Using draft orders in B2B

 To add products, search for the product, and then click Add.

-Click Send invoice.
+- Click Review invoice, and then click Send invoice.

 Click Create order.

-In Customer, select a B2B customer.
+In the Customer section, select a B2B customer.

 Select the company location that the order is for.